Aaron-Bopp/TIM/00_Meta/Primary Sources/Classes/History/Government Exam #2 Study Guide.md

 \-- How do you measure "effective policing"?
 Baltimore and Ferguson case studies.

-\-- "The System": heavily policing poor areas and the arrest of poor people... bail realities (see reading); under-resourced public defenders; prosecutors' and plea bargains; inmates being billed for room and board while behind bars means emerging from [[prison]] with [[debt]]; parole officers requiring payment for [[prison]]-related debt\...
+\-- "The System": heavily policing poor areas and the arrest of poor people... bail realities (see reading); under-resourced public defenders; prosecutors' and plea bargains; inmates being billed for room and board while behind bars means emerging from [[Prison]] with [[debt]]; parole officers requiring payment for [[Prison]]-related debt\...

 D. Police Militarization \-- How does this affect civil-police relations.
 How does this affect the delivery of [[SEARCH]] warrants?